ChronoSheets/ChronoSheets-Ruby-Client/docs/ReportsApi.md

 end_date = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | The end date for the date range.
 Report data in the response is before this date

-user_ids = "user_ids_example" # String | The Ids of the users, if you want to filter the report data to particular users
+user_ids = "user_ids_example" # String | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+If you want all, send a blank string.

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token